courtois-neuromod/cneuromod_docs/source/ACCESS.md

 We recommend creating an SSH key (if not already present) on the machine on which the dataset will be installed and adding it to github.
 See the official [github instructions](https://help.github.com/en/enterprise/2.15/user/articles/adding-a-new-ssh-key-to-your-github-account) on how to create and add a key to your account.

 To obtain the data, you need to install a recent version of the [DataLad software](http://handbook.datalad.org/en/latest/intro/installation.html), available for Linux, OSX and Windows.
-Note that you need to have valid login credentials to access the NeuroMod git as well as the NeuroMod [Amazon S3](https://aws.amazon.com/s3) fileserver.
-Once you have obtained these credentials, you can proceed as follows in a terminal:

 ```
 # Install recursively the dataset and subdataset of the current project.
 # If using ssh git clone as follow, you can set your public SSH key in the present git to ease future updates.